 Price, value for money & options

-The whole range is well equipped with lots of accessories, with even the entry-level Studio model coming with a digital radio, lots of safety equipment, air-conditioning and the sliding doors all equipped as standard.
-The mid-range Zetec is likely to be the bestseller, adding alloy wheels and a sportier exterior trim – it costs around the same as a Vauxhall Meriva, but is much more desirable.
-The top-sec Titanium model is pricier but does comes with a Sony stereo, climate control, and automatic windscreen wipers and headlights.
-The extras list is pretty good, too, such as the Automatic City Stop system that prevents you from bumping into the back of the car in front if your attention wanders when driving in city traffic at low speeds.
+You get lots of equipment and accessories across the entire B-MAX range, with even the entry-level Studio coming with a digital radio, lots of safety equipment, air-conditioning and the sliding doors as standard.
+The mid-range Zetec adds alloy wheels and a sportier exterior trim, and costs around the same as a Vauxhall Meriva but is much more desirable.
+The top-spec Titanium model is more expensive but does comes with an upgraded stereo, climate control, and automatic windscreen wipers and headlights.
+There's a good range of optional extras too, such as the Automatic City Stop system, which stops you from colliding with the back of the car in front when driving in city traffic at low speeds.

 Plus, as this is a Ford, you should also be able to get a good deal and low-rate finance.
 You can also expect resale values on the used car market to be strong when looking for a good second-hand deal.

 What the others say